erizov/Professor/semester_6/lecture_32_distributed_ml/allreduce/README.md

 ❌ **WRONG**: "Allreduce is too complex to understand" ✓ **CORRECT**: Allreduce can be understood by breaking it down into smaller steps

-## Examples of Implementation

-This algorithm/pattern is implemented in various frameworks and technologies.
+## Examples of ImplRealizationis alapproachattern is implemented in various frameworks and technologies.

 *Note: Framework-specific examples will be added based on actual implementations.*